Dream Story: Story

-Upon his return home, Albertina awakens and describes a dream she has had: While making love to the Danish officer from her sexual fantasies, she had watched without sympathy as Fridolin was tortured and crucified before her eyes.
+Upon his return home, Albertina awakens and describes a dream she has had: while making love to the Danish officer from her sexual fantasies, she had watched without sympathy as Fridolin was tortured and crucified before her eyes.
 Fridolin is outraged because he believes that this proves his wife wants to betray him.
 He resolves to pursue his own sexual temptations.

 The next day, Fridolin learns that Nachtigall has been taken away by two mysterious men.
-He then goes to the costume shop to return his costume and discovers that the shop-owner is prostituting his teenage daughter to various men.
+He then goes to the costume shop to return his costume and discovers that the shop owner is prostituting his teenage daughter to various men.
 He finds his way back to where the orgy had taken place the previous night; before he can enter, he is handed a note addressed to him by name that warns him not to pursue the matter.
 Later, he visits Marianne, but she no longer expresses any interest in him.
 Fridolin searches for Mizzi, the prostitute, but is unable to find her.
 He reads that a young woman has been poisoned.
 Suspecting that she is the woman who sacrificed herself for him, he views the woman's corpse in the morgue but cannot identify her.

 Fridolin returns home that night to find Albertina asleep, with his mask from the previous night set on the pillow on his side of the bed.
 When she wakes up, Fridolin confesses all of his activities.
 After listening quietly, Albertina comforts him.
-Fridolin says that it never will happen again, but Albertina tells him not to look too far into the future, and that the important thing is that they survived through their adventures.
+Albertina tells him not to look too far into the future, and that the important thing is that they survived their adventures.